ang-ferriz/Tableau_Public_Workshop/README.md

 Ready?!
 Let's go! 🙌

 # :books: Resources <a name="c-bullet"/>
-*Recommended resources to learn more about the Q&A topics mentioned during the workshop:*
+Some resources to learn more about the Q&A topics mentioned during the workshop:

 For visual best practices :bar_chart::
 + [Tableau for Dummies: Tips to Make You Tableau-Smarter](https://www.tableau.com/about/blog/2016/3/5-great-tips-tableau-dummies-51512)